irfanguvian/simple-queue-application/README.md

 yarn install
 ```

-Then, create a `.env.local` file with your GraphQL endpoint:
+Then, create a `.env.local` file with your API endpoint:

 ```
-NEXT_PUBLIC_GRAPHQL_ENDPOINT=https://your-api-endpoint.com/graphql
+NEXT_PUBLIC_API_URL=https://your-api-endpoint.com
 ```

 Next, run the development server: